Housing Assistance Options Policy

 3. Policy statement

 The social housing sector provides housing assistance in NSW under Housing Pathways.
-This means that clients can apply for housing assistance online, by phone on 1800 422 322 or by accessing their local Department of Family and Community Services (FACS) Housing office or office of a participating community housing provider (CHP).
+This means that clients can apply for housing assistance online, by phone on 1800 422 322 or by accessing their local Department of Family and Community Services (DCJ) Housing office or office of a participating community housing provider (CHP).

-Social housing providers (FACS and CHPs) participating in Housing Pathways are responsible for responding to a range of client needs.
+Social housing providers (DCJ and CHPs) participating in Housing Pathways are responsible for responding to a range of client needs.
 Where a social housing provider does not deliver a specific housing product or service, the provider will facilitate the client’s access to another provider as required.

 Clients cannot apply for the following forms of assistance through Housing Pathways: